Every single person at DSV is part of something 75,000 times bigger than themselves

 Making a difference is his fuel

-Thinking back, Mogens didn’t plan on staying with the company for this many years and did also seek opportunities outside of DSV at one point.
+Thinking back, Mogens didn’t plan on staying in the company for this many years and did also seek opportunities outside of DSV at one point.
 However, after a couple of years, he returned:

-“I realized that I really thrive in DSV’s fast-paced culture – the fast decision-making within the company.
-I found that I enjoy being a small wheel in a big machinery, because at DSV, every wheel matters.”
+“I realised that I really thrive in DSV’s fast-paced culture – the fast decision making within the company.
+I found that I enjoy being a small wheel in a big machinery, because in DSV, every wheel matters.”

 “The feeling of making a difference – that is what drives me.
 When we announce good financial results, I can see that the things we work to continuously improve can be read in those numbers, and that makes me proud as an employee!”